-See "Critical Accounting Policies and Estimates-Income Taxes" below and Notes 17 and 19 of Notes to Consolidated Financial Statements for additional information regarding income taxes, the impact of the Tax Act on us, our deferred tax assets and the tax receivable agreement obligation.
+See "Critical Accounting Policies and Estimates-Income Taxes" below and Note 17 of Notes to Consolidated Financial Statements for additional information regarding income taxes, the impact of the Tax Act on us and our deferred tax assets.

 Noncontrolling Interests

 Noncontrolling interests primarily consist of amounts related to Edgewater's management vehicles that the Company is deemed to control but not own.
 See Note 14 of Notes to Consolidated Financial Statements for information regarding the Company's noncontrolling interests.